weavolutionmage/drachenwald/offices/herald/heraldsbeforetheinternet.md

 ---
 toc: true
+toc_label: Contents
 title: Before the Internet, before Google...there were heralds
-exerpt: Keeping records, and documenting noble armory
+excerpt: Keeping records, and documenting noble armory
 ---

-__Too long; didn't read: Heralds keep track of the awards given by royalty in an [Order of Precedence](http://op.drachenwald.sca.org/), and help make the game better for everyone.__
+__Too long; didn't read:__  Heralds keep track of the awards given by royalty in an [Order of Precedence](http://op.drachenwald.sca.org/), and help make the game better for everyone.
+{: .notice--primary}

 Heralds of the middle ages were the multipurpose communication, messaging and record-keeping 'systems' of choice for the nobility.